 Go to online shopping

-One of the best ways to avoid fraud is to explore the stores.
-If you see a price for a product that is significantly lower or higher than its price on other sites, this is a sure indicator that the product is a fake.
+One of the best ways to avoid scams is to research stores.
+If you see a price for an item that is significantly lower or higher than its price on other sites, this is a sure indicator that the product is fake.

-You can also go to Google Shopping, an easy way to compare prices online.
-It also shows the cost of delivery, so you can compare the full price of the goods, not just the declared one.
+Alternatively, you can go to Google Shopping, an easy way to compare prices online.
+It also shows shipping costs, so you can compare the full price of an item, not just the advertised price.

 Pay by credit card